bckohan/lahop-tracker/README.md

 that gmail address and this script will run only on that address.
 HOP submitters should then use their own phone number when they submit the HOP.
-The email forwarding feature of this script lets users map their phone number to their email address so any communications from LAHSA regarding that user's HOPs may be forwarded to them.
+The email forwarding feature of this script lets users map their phone number to their email address so any communications from LAHSA regarding that user's HOPs will be automatically forwarded to them when this script runs.

 ## Setup